grafoojs/grafoo/packages/babel-plugin/readme.md

   </a>
 </p>

-A premise that Grafoo takes is that it should be able to extract an unique identifier from every node on the queries you write.
+A premise Grafoo takes is that it should be able to extract an unique identifier from every node on the queries you write.
 It can be a GraphQL `ID` field, or more fields that together can form one (eg: an incremental integer and the GraphQL meta field `__typename`).
 It is `@grafoo/babel-plugin`'s responsibility to insert those fields on your queries automatically.
 If you have already used Apollo this should be very familiar to you, as our `idFields` configuration has the same pourpose of Apollo Cache's `dataIdFromObject`: to normalize your data.

 ## Install